 Some of the committee’s work has included:

-- Supporting the establishment of a faculty position, the Director of Diversity Programs, with protected time to oversee diversity recruitment and retention efforts.
+- Supporting the establishment of a faculty position, the Director of Diversity, Equity, and Inclusion, with protected time to oversee diversity recruitment and retention efforts.

 - Establishing guidelines for a holistic review of incoming resident applicants, as well as incorporating blinded interviews that allow for a focus on applicant values and not simply metrics.